photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 #### Database ####

 Our example includes a pre-configured [MariaDB](https://mariadb.com/) database server.
-If you remove it and provide no other database server credentials, a file-based SQLite database will be created in the *storage* folder.
+If you remove it and provide no other database server credentials, a SQLite database file will be created in the *storage* folder.
+Local SSD storage is best for databases of any kind.

 !!! tldr ""
     It is not possible to change the password via `MYSQL_PASSWORD` after the database has been started